-- A. Create an exhibit that shows the public what you learned in the beekeeping project this year. - B. No beehives may be exhibited. - C. Fill level: the honey should be filled to the iar shoulder, not over, nor under. - D. Chunk honey should go in a wide-mouth jar, preferably one specially made for chunk honey (see beekeeping catalogs).
-Be careful to distinguish "chunk honey" (comb in jar) from "cut comb" (comb only in box). - E. Honey exhibited (including chunk, cut comb, and comb) must be collected since the previous year show.
+- A Create an exhibit that shows the public what you learned in the beekeeping project this - Nobeehives may be exhibited. - Fill level: the honey should be filled to the jar shoulder, not over, nor under. - D. Chunk honey should go in a wide-mouth jar, preferably one specially made for chunk honey (see beekeeping catalogs).
+Be careful to distinguish "chunk honey" (comb in jar) from "cut comb" (comb only in box). - Honey exhibited (including chunk, cut comb, and comb) must be collected since the previous year show.